Simone Esposito

 Simone Esposito (born 24 May 1990 in Turin) is an Italian professional football player who currently plays as a midfielder for G.S.D.
 Lascaris.

 Career

 Juventus

 Simone Esposito began his youth career with Juventus in 2002, and remained within the club's youth program until 2008.
-He began to earn first team call-ups by former coaches Claudio Ranieri in 2008 and again by Ciro Ferrara in 2009.
+He began to earn first team call-ups by former coach Claudio Ranieri in 2008 and again by Ciro Ferrara in 2009.
 Esposito made his first team debut on 10 December 2008 in a 2008–09 UEFA Champions League game against FC BATE Borisov.
 He also played one game in the Coppa Italia.
-In the summer of 2010, the attacking midfielder officially graduated the youth team, and was promoted into the senior squad.
-Following his installment, he was instantly loaned out to Serie B side, Ascoli Calcio, as part of a player exchange, that also was used in attempt to gain regular playing time.
-Esposito is one of many Juventus loaners, flooding Italian Serie B and Serie C football.
+In the summer of 2010, the attacking midfielder officially graduated from the youth team and was promoted into the senior squad.
+Following his installment, he was instantly loaned out to Serie B side Ascoli Calcio, as part of a player exchange that also was used in an attempt to gain regular playing time.
+Esposito is one of many Juventus loaners flooding Italian Serie B and Serie C football.